Our Verdict

 Third-Party Integrations

-However, the good news is that Teachable has robust Zapier integration that allows you to integrate with literally any other online tool, including email marketing platforms like Aweber and Drip.
+It also includes a robust Zapier integration that allows you to integrate with literally any other online tool, including email marketing software and checkout platforms.

-Finally, Teachable gives you API access and supports single sign-on functionality as well.
+Finally, Teachable gives you API access and supports single sign-on (SSO) functionality as well.

 Customer Support